Black First Land First: Ferial Haffajee

-Mngxitama has been implicated in a sexual smear campaign against former Huffington Post editor-at-large Ferial Haffajee.
+Mngxitama has been implicated in a sexual smear campaign against former HuffPost editor-at-large Ferial Haffajee.
 Various images of Haffajee came to light with amateur photo manipulation depicting Haffajee in various acts with South African businessman Johann Rupert.
 An army of fake Twitter accounts, also known as "Paid Twitter", retweeted and spread the images over social media.
 The only real accounts found spreading the images were BLF leader Andile Mngxitama, Decolonisation Foundation's Mzwanele Manyi and Uncensored Opinion's Pinky Khoabane.
 The Paid Twitter campaign has since been linked to UK-based PR firm Bell Pottinger, employed by the Gupta family to spread fake news and discredit journalists that speak out against President Zuma or the Gupta Family.
 BLF's sister publication, Black Opinion, has since expressed their discontent with Haffajee, stating that she is a Black Liberal acting in favour of white monopoly capital.